4Geeks logo

 The Goal

-We wanted a project that uses very little JavaScript but still with a very fun application.
-The excuse generator takes 20 lines of code, is super simple to understand and is the perfect first project for any beginner developer.
+We wanted a project that used very little JavaScript but still had a very fun application.
+The excuse generator takes 20 lines of code, is super simple to understand, and is the perfect first project for any beginner developer.

-Please create a small website that generates an excuse each time a button is pressed, it has to look like this: Checkout the demo animation.
+1. Please create a small website that generates an excuse each time you refresh the page, it has to look like this: Checkout the demo animation.

 Discuss with your classmates the strategy first